Previous Topic

 6. If the parent(s) do not maintain the minimum income threshold for the duration of their or their dependent child's visa, both the child and the parent(s) may become liable for deportation.

-Note: Where both parents hold Essential Skills work visas, their income may be combined to meet the minimum income threshold.
+- Where both parents hold Accredited Employer work visas or Essential Skills work visas, their incomes may be combined to meet the minimum income threshold.

 V3.10.15 Dependent children of work visa holders under Religious Worker instructions